kapilkashyap/jquery-filter-json-plugin/README.md

 * avoidDuplicates (optional, default is false): If set to true will avoid duplicate objects.

+* sort (optional, default is false): If set to true will return sorted values.

+* sortOrder (optional, default is 'asc'): If sorting is set to true then the default sort order is ascending described by 'asc' value.
+If you want your sort order to be descending change this value to 'desc' or for the matter of fact anything else other than 'asc'.

+* sortProperty (optional, default is null): The key to be used to sort the objects if sorting is set to true.
+If not provided then the required property 'property' would be used.
+In case multiple properties are given, the first one will be used.

+* comparator (optional, default is compare function): A comparator function used for sorting.
+This is completely optional but can be provided by the user.

 ### Known Issues

 For this plugin to work in IE7 and below, you will have to include JSON2.